Skip to main content

 Can I apply if I have never used a zero-turn mower or weed eater?
 Toggle answer

-Yes, but do not fake machine experience.
-Focus on safe tool handling, outdoor reliability, physical stamina, and your willingness to learn the exact equipment the employer uses.
+Yes, you can still apply.
+Just be honest about your experience.
+Do not claim to have used equipment you have not.
+Instead, focus on your safe tool handling, outdoor reliability, physical stamina, and willingness to learn the specific equipment the employer uses.

 Should I mention home gardening or volunteer work if I have no paid experience?
 Toggle answer